OpportunityIntl/styleguides/css.md

 ##Declaration order

-_Note: not sure how I feel about this section._

-Related property declarations should be grouped together following the order:
+Related property declarations should be grouped together.
+The following order is suggested:

 - Positioning
 - Box model
 - Typographic
 - Visual

-- Positioning comes first because it can remove an element from the normal flow of the document and override box model related styles.
-The box model comes next as it dictates a component's dimensions and placement.
+_Positioning comes first because it can remove an element from the normal flow of the document and override box model related styles.
+The box model comes next as it dictates a component's dimensions and placement._

-Everything else takes place inside the component or without impacting the previous two sections, and thus they come last.
+_Everything else takes place inside the component or without impacting the previous two sections, and thus they come last._

-For a complete list of properties and their order, please see [Recess](http://twitter.github.com/recess).
+_For a complete list of properties and their order, please see [Recess](http://twitter.github.com/recess)._

 ```CSS
 .declaration-order {